 Xbox sadly didn’t give us a glimpse of the console, so we’ve no idea what the design looks like.
-You’ll probably have to wait until E3 2020 to get a sneak peak of the console.
+You’ll probably have to wait until E3 2020 for a definitive glimpse.

 Xbox 2 Games – What games will be on Xbox Project Scarlett?

 Microsoft confirmed that Halo: Infinite will be a launch title for the Xbox Project Scarlett, which is certainly exciting news.
 Sadly, we didn’t get any confirmation for any other games, although we’re sure the likes of Fable 4 or the new Elder Scrolls game will feature.
 We’ll likely hear more about the launch lineup of Xbox 2 titles come E3 2020.
 For now, have a look at the Halo: Infinite trailer which looks absolutely fantastic.